Skip to main content

 Collage of three postsecondary settings: a lecture hall

-• To be able to use 2-3 tools that help them analyze a learning experience and help themselves and others understand where the barriers are and how to address them.
+• How to implement 2–3 tools that help them analyze a learning experience and help themselves and others understand where the barriers are and how to address them.

-• Delve into redesigning a core curricular component using UDL and evaluate the results.
+• Strategies to redesign a core curricular component using UDL and evaluate the results.

-• Bring theories and practices into design to improve the social nature of learning.
+• Options to bring theories and practices into design to improve the social nature of learning.

 Course Modules